unparalleled-js/docs-1/connectors/s3/action-move-file.md

 ---

 # Amazon S3 action - Move file
 This action moves a file from a bucket/folder to another bucket/folder in Amazon S3.
-The destination bucket/folder needs to exist before moving the file.
+The destination bucket/folder must exist before moving the file.

 ## Input fields
 | Field name | Description |